 You will also need a food processor, baking sheet, wax paper, and non-stick cooking spray.

-- If you’re wondering what to do with leftover pudding mix (besides just pudding) try these strawberry shortcake Oreo balls or this copycat Bob Evans banana bread recipe with pudding mix.
+- If you’re wondering what to do with leftover pudding mix (besides just pudding) try these strawberry shortcake Oreo balls.

 - You will need instant pudding for this recipe, not cook and serve.

 - Avoid microwaving the candy coating.
 See my note below about how to make your own double boiler if you don’t have one.